AntonShan/izoga/README.md

 - %Documents%\Elder Scrolls Online\live
 - %Documents%\Elder Scrolls Online\pts

+## How to use

+  1. Register addons path using `profile add`.
+For example `izoga profile add "C:\Users\Username\Documents\Elder Scrolls Online\live" live`.
+If path has spaces it must be put inside double quotes
+  1. `izoga install-missing live` to install addons that are required but not installed currently

+Also:

+  - You may want to add Izoga to PATH to call it from whatever directory you want
+  - You may also want to see what Izoga can do.
+Do `izoga --help` to see full list of available commands

 ## How to define command

 Create a class extending `CommandInterface` and decorate it `Command` decorator.
 You can optionally decorate it with `Description` decorator to explain what this command does